yasirshah-analyst/dirty-data-to-dashboard/Readme.md

 ---

-## 📥 Insert Dirty Data
+## Step 2: Insert Dirty Data

 To replicate real-world scenarios, a PostgreSQL script was used to generate 500 customer records.
 The dataset was intentionally designed with common data quality issues found in enterprise systems:

-* inconsistent text formatting
+- inconsistent text formatting
-* invalid email addresses
+- invalid email addresses
-* missing phone numbers
+- missing phone numbers
-* incorrect country codes
+- incorrect country codes
-* mixed date formats
+- mixed date formats
-* unrealistic financial values and outliers
+- unrealistic financial values and outliers

 This simulates real challenges faced in CRM, sales, and customer analytics systems.

 ### SQL Concept Used